feelpp/feelpp/Tutorial/03-UsingExpressions.md

 \remark You can print back the expression to the screen to check that everything is ok.
 \remark You want to use as expression `a*x+b*y`, you have to define `a` and `b` as option (either in your code, either in the library).

-then we compute the gradient of \c g and \c f
+then we compute the gradient of `g`  and `f`
 \snippet myexpression.cpp grad

-Notice that template argument are given to \c grad to specify the shape of the
+Notice that template argument are given to `grad`  to specify the shape of the
 gradient: in the case of $$\nabla g$$ it is $$1\times2$$ and $$\nabla f$$
 $$2\times 2$$ since we are in 2D.

-then we compute the laplacian of \c g and \c f
+then we compute the laplacian of `g`  and `f`
 \snippet myexpression.cpp laplacian

-then we compute the divergence of \c f
+then we compute the divergence of `f`
 \snippet myexpression.cpp div

-and the curl of \c f
+and the curl of `f`
 \snippet myexpression.cpp curl

-Finally we evaluate these expression at one point given by the option \c x and \c y
+Finally we evaluate these expression at one point given by the option `x`  and `y`
 \snippet myexpression.cpp eval

 # Some results {#res}